-This form of spinal stenosis occurs when the main canal of the spinal cord becomes narrow and can no longer safely house the main vertebrae.
+Canal stenosis is a form of spinal stenosis that occurs when the main canal of the spinal cord becomes narrow and can no longer safely house the main vertebrae.
 Patients may experience many different types of neural issues like tingling, numbness, weakness or pain radiating around the site of the stenosis.
 It can also affect the nerves which may travel into the shoulders, arms or legs.